Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

-see Figure \ref{fig:base1} for a description of its base (after deforming $\pi$ so that the critical values $c_0,\cdots,c_n$ become real).
+see Figure \ref{fig:base1} for a description of its base (after deformation).
 Equipping $W_f$ with an appropriate symplectic structure $\omega_W$, it is symplectically equivalent to an $A_n$ plumbing of the cotangent bundles $T^\ast Q_1\cdots,T^\ast Q_n$ along circles.
-Localizing on both sides of the equivalence (\ref{eq:HMS1}) with respect to the idempotents associated to the cotangent fiber of $Q_0$ and the structure sheaf $\mathcal{O}_{\widehat{Y}_f}$, respectively, we get the equivalence
+Following \cite{ksws}, we shall refer to these Stein $3$-folds as \textit{multi-bubble plumbings}.
+Localizing on both sides of the equivalence (\ref{eq:HMS1}) with respect to the idempotents associated to the cotangent fiber $L_0$ of $Q_0$ and the structure sheaf $\mathcal{O}_{\widehat{Y}_f}$, respectively, we get the equivalence